 Here is where the caveat is.
 If you live in a housing complex with multiple units, stay away from these devices.

 In theory, you should not be able to see your neighbor’s network, even if encrypted.
 However, it seems under my testing, network stability was never achieved, and eventually, I found myself staring into a neighbor of mine’s network over IPV6.

 IPV4, which inherently does not allow cross-over on a private network, IPV6, unfortunately, has a different set of rules including neighbor discovery protocol.
 I found these devices crossing over and revealing my lovely neighbor’s network to my prying eyes.
 Resetting the encryption only worked for a few hours before the network stopped working forcing a unplug and re-plug.

 It seems IPV6 implementation on these devices is not complete.
 Talking to my neighbor on his network design (which incidentally was a bit of a shock to him) lead me to the conclusion that there is something wrong with the way TP-LINK has designed their firmware.

 The devices work, but I would err on the side of caution until TP-LINK resolves their issue on network wire-line security.
 For whatever reason this implementation did not work for this editor.
 The convenience of extending the network was thwarted by the lack of security.
 It seems network security maybe achieved if you own a single family home.
 In theory, the network extension would stop at your electrical meter.
 In my case, my electrical meter is in close proximity to my other neighbors, and hence the cross over and lack of network security.

-If you would like to purchase this TP-LINK device, please follow us on to Amazon .
+If you would like to purchase this TP-LINK device, visit Amazon.